Nacho Martín (footballer, born 2002)

-Ignacio "Nacho" Martín Gómez (born 19 March 2002) is a Spanish professional footballer who plays as a midfielder for Sporting de Gijón B.
+Ignacio "Nacho" Martín Gómez (born 19 March 2002) is a Spanish professional footballer who plays as a midfielder for Sporting de Gijón.

 Club career

 Born in Noreña, Asturias, Martín joined Sporting de Gijón's Mareo from Condal CF. He made his senior debut with the reserves on 17 October 2020, starting in a 4–2 Segunda División B home loss against Cultural y Deportiva Leonesa.

 On 1 July 2021, Martín renewed his contract with the Rojiblancos and was definitely promoted to the B-team.
 He made his first team debut on 7 October 2022, coming on as a late substitute for Pol Valentín in a 3–1 home win over Villarreal CF B in the Segunda División.

+On 24 June 2025, after establishing himself in the first team, Martín further extended his link with Sporting until 2029.